Dogs move through four broad life stages. Knowing which one your dog is in tells you most of what you need about its care.

 Puppy

 From birth to about one year.
-This is the steepest, fastest stretch of a dog’s whole life — a six-month puppy is already around ten human years old.
+This is the steepest, fastest stretch of a dog’s whole life.
+A six-month puppy is already around ten human years old.
 Puppies need socialisation, gentle but consistent training, and a diet built for growth.
 For big breeds, do not over-exercise a growing puppy; the joints are still forming.

 Adolescent

 Roughly one to two years.
-The “teenager” phase — physically near full size but still mentally immature.
+The “teenager” phase: physically near full size but still mentally immature.
 Expect some testing of boundaries.
 Keep training steady and patient; this stage passes.

 Adult

 From about two years to the start of the senior stage.
 The long, stable middle of a dog’s life.
 The main job here is prevention: keep the dog lean, keep it active, keep up with vet checks.
 A lean adult dog is buying itself extra good years.
+The full set of evidence-based steps for extending your dog’s lifespan is worth reading at this stage.

 Senior